PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 calls, so diagnostics distinguish repeated invocations of the same stable pass ID.
 This should remain internal and must not alter report schemas.

+Pass diagnostics now include a conversion-wide `sequence` and a stable-ID-local `invocation` number.
+Numbering spans separate runner groups, ignores existing non-pass diagnostics, and therefore distinguishes all repeated recovery sweeps without introducing a global manager or changing call order.
+The fields remain internal to `ConversionSession.diagnostics`.

+Verification completed with:

+- `20 passed` for all core contracts, including repeated invocation numbering;
+- `1037 passed, 5 deselected, 2 warnings in 130.65s` for the full sequential
+  direct suite.

+The next implementation unit should migrate one additional small, generic, already-characterized cleanup into this runner contract.
+Prefer the adjacent `Maximum(x, 0) → Relu` canonicalization: it has a single production call and can share the scalar constant reader, differential index, precondition, transaction, LayoutState, and diagnostics patterns established by the zero-to-one clamp pass.
+Preserve its raw legacy helper and exact terminal order.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work